OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaSubscriptionManager.rst

     Manager that collects and controls the event subscriptions of the device.

-     - Must be instantiated once in every device that supports subscriptions.
+     - Must be instantiated exactly once in every device.

-     - May be instantiated at most once in any device.

-     - If instantiated, must have object number 4.
+     - Object number must be 4.

-    Absence of an **OcaSubscriptionManager** object signifies that the device does not support event subscriptions.

     **Properties**: